 Chris Bollinger was featured on Sports Illustrated as “America’s most conflicted college basketball fan” due to strong ties with three of the Final 4 teams.
 Chris Bollinger was also interviewed about the economic impact of the Kentucky's appearance in the Final Four aired on ESPN on Saturday April 4th.
 Related interviews include ABC-36/WTVQ (Lexington, Monday April 6th) and WIBC Radio (Indianapolis, Saturday, April 4th).

 Carlos Lamarche Presentations

-Carlos Lamarche recently presented “Sparsity-Based Estimation of a Panel Quantile Count Data Model with Applications to Big Data” at the Ohio State University on April 6, the University of Illinois at Urbana Champaign on April 17, and the University of Southern California on April 28.
-He presented “The Impact of Smart Technology on Consumer Welfare: Evidence from a Large Randomized Smart Grid Experiment” at the Department of Economics at Georgia State University on April 10.
+Carlos Lamarche recently presented “Sparsity-Based Estimation of a Panel Quantile Count Data Model with Applications to Big Data” at the University of Illinois at Urbana Champaign on April 17, and the University of Southern California on April 28.
 Carlos will be visiting the Institute of New Economic Thinking (INET) at the University of Southern California from April 27th to May 1st where he is a Visiting Fellow of the Institute.